Ellotron/war-rig/rules/README.md

 A war rig part or a facility that is on fire can no longer be used.
 Place a fire token on the affected site.
 All effects and abilities the site grants are disabled.
 Players can **Fight Fire** at home base using a squad action or by using equipment in the field.
 Every subsequent turn that begins with a site on fire causes damage to all adjacent sites if possible.
 The damage is equal to half the remaining armour of that site rounded up.

 > Sites that are adjacent to others have a link icon between them.
 For example on the chassis every item is adjacent to the central item.

+## Definitions

+### Basic Locations

+There are six map locations where basic resources can be gathered Three tech-rich(T) and three resource-rich (R):

+- Ancient City - (T) - known to contain caches of ancient alien tech
+- Methane Sea - (R) - an abundant source of chemical materials
+- Deep Trenches - (T) - uncover buried tech and access the planet core
+- Volcanic Range - (R) - a source of geothermal power and raw materials
+- Low Orbit - (T) - find abandoned tech by aerial reconnaissance and access deep space
+- Oil Sands - (R) - a rich source of fuel and silicon

+### Special Locations

+There are various locations for which special rules apply:

+- Home Base - your faction's center of operations
+- Rival Base - any other base controlled by a player or a **Lesser Faction**
+- Planet Core - can only be accessed from Deep Trenches.
+With the right materials you can construct an infinite power source that will bring a lasting peace.
+- Deep Space - can only be accessed from Low Orbit.
+With the right materials you can construct a warp gate that will bring you an alliance with the empire.
+- Barren Wastes - players scavenge for scrap or ambush other players.

+### Various

+- Lesser Faction - Represent non-player factions that can be more easily recruited to your cause.
+- Inventory - an area near each player where they keep tech cards.